indrif/corona-colors/README.md

 Getting started
 ---

-1. Setup this repo as a submodule in your Corona directory.
+1. Setup this repo as a submodule in your Corona directory: `git submodule add git@github.com:indrif/corona-colors.git colors`
-2. `local Colors = require("colors.plugin")`
+2. In your lua code: `local Colors = require("colors.plugin")`

 See `main.lua` in this repo for examples of how to use the plugin.